catfooo/mern-tutorial/README.md

 things to do -> remove blanks around = at env
-: the same error still happens..
+: the same error still happens....
 ------------------

 problem here - i cant connect to the server.